Wharf Street Basin Next Generation Community Park

 The transformation of an inaccessible stormwater basin into a community smart park.

 The City of Canning engaged JBA as the Landscape Architect for the project with the scope spanning concept design, detailed design and contract administration support.
-JBA also assisted the City with construction superintendency and with developing communication outputs to inform the public about the project.
+JBA also assisted the City with construction superintendency and developing communication outputs to inform the public about the project.

 Using smart design and technology solutions, incorporating environmental data and community needs, the concept includes landscape design to enhance the natural environment; interactive education stations; a bridge for pedestrians to access Cecil Avenue from Wharf Street; a boardwalk on the Wharf Street side of the basin; and technology to provide real-time information on environmental conditions at the park to aid management.